 Operational Balancing Actions

-National Grid utilises a range of tools designed to deliver gas flow rate changes for management of the NTS.
+We utilise a range of tools designed to deliver gas flow rate changes for management of the NTS.
 Some tools are direct e.g. locational actions.
 Other tools are less direct e.g. capacity buy-backs, gas trades and are used where commercial actions are anticipated to give rise to flow rate changes.

 Offtake Capacity Statement (OCS)

-The agreement made between National Grid and DNOs in respect of the DNOs’ bookings for NTS Exit (Flat) Capacity, NTS Exit (Flexibility) Capacity and Assured Offtake Pressures as described in the UNC TPD Section B.
+The agreement made between us and DNOs in respect of the DNOs’ bookings for NTS exit (flat) capacity, NTS exit (flexibility) capacity and assured offtake pressures as described in the UNC TPD Section B.

 Offtake Flow Reductions

-In relation to a relevant system exit point, a period of notice may be given to the relevant Gas Transporter of any change to the rate of offtake, an Offtake Rate Change, by means of a modified Offtake Profile Notice.
+In relation to a relevant system exit point, a period of notice may be given to the relevant gas transporter of any change to the rate of offtake, an offtake rate change, by means of a modified Offtake Profile Notice.
 The rates of change can be either an increase or a decrease.

 Office of Gas and Electricity Markets (Ofgem)

 The regulatory body responsible for regulating Great Britain’s gas and electricity markets.

-Operating Margins Gas
+Operating Margins Gas (OM)

-Operating Margins is a quantity of gas held in store to be used to maintain system pressures if other system management services are considered not to have the desired effect.
-A quantity of Operating Margins will be kept in reserve to manage the orderly run-down of the System following the exhaustion of all other storage gas and during periods of high demand.
-Operating Margins may also be used to support system pressures on the Gas Day in the event of a compressor trip, pipe break or other failure or damage to transmission plant.
+A quantity of gas held in store to be used to maintain system pressures if other system management services are considered not to have the desired effect.
+A quantity of operating margins will be kept in reserve to manage the orderly run-down of the system following the exhaustion of all other storage gas and during periods of high demand.
+Operating margins may also be used to support system pressures on the gas day in the event of a compressor trip, pipe break or other failure or damage to transmission plant.

 Offtake Profile Notice

-In relation to a relevant system Exit Point or NTS/LDZ Offtake a notification known as an Offtake Profile Notice (OPN) is submitted to the relevant Gas Transporter setting out the rates of offtake throughout the Gas Flow Day.
+In relation to a relevant system exit point or NTS/LDZ offtake a notification known as an Offtake Profile Notice (OPN) is submitted to the relevant gas transporter setting out the rates of offtake throughout the gas flow day.
 The rules around OPNs are contained in UNC TPD J4.5.

 Planning & Advanced Reservation of Capacity Agreement (PARCA)

-A PARCA is a multi-phased bilateral contract, between National Grid and a customer, which, would allow Firm Quarterly System Entry Capacity and / or Firm Enduring Annual NTS Exit

-(Flat) Capacity to be reserved for that customer, whilst they develop the initial phases of their own project.
+A PARCA is a multi-phased bilateral contract, between us and a customer, which, would allow firm quarterly system entry capacity or firm enduring annual NTS exit (flat) capacity to be reserved for that customer, whilst they develop the initial phases of their own project.

 Peak Day Demand (1-in-20 Peak Demand)